Not all courses listed will necessarily be offered each year. All courses are three hours a week (3.00 credit hours).

 This course deals with the intersection between religion and politics in Africa.
 The main focus of the course is on the role of religion in territorial expansion and political centralization.
 Comparable examples of the deployment of `providential truth’ to legitimize the conquest of space, control of its resources and the management of its occupants in different geographical settings will be introduced, and how it shaped African interactions with Asians or Europeans with comparable ideas about providential truth.
-(Prerequisite: Semester 5 standing or Consent of Instructor.)
+(Prerequisite: 43-220 and at least Semester 5 standing.)

 43-435.
 The Early Modern Atlantic World

 This course looks at the foundation, development and interaction of the different European empires (Portuguese, Spanish, French, Dutch, British) in the Americas and Africa from the 15th to the 18th century.
 Topics include encounters with Africans and the native peoples of the Americas, cross-cultural exchanges, circulation of peoples, ideas, and commodities, migration, missions, conversion, and slavery.